Everything to Know About

 What is E&O Insurance for Real Estate?

-You may have seen warnings about lawsuits on TV, or known someone who got in similar trouble, but do you know what an error looks like legally?
-It’s not just typos – there are many ways your customers will hold you liable for your negligence which could lead you into this sticky situation.
-Errors & omissions insurance will offer protection should such events happen.
+You may have been sued before or seen warnings about lawsuits on TV.
+But do you know what an error looks like legally?
+It’s not just typos.
+There are many ways one might be held liable due to their negligence which could lead them into this sticky situation if they are unprepared when it comes time to stand up against these accusations in court.
+Errors and omissions insurance will offer protection should such events occur.

 What Does E&O Insurance for Real Estate cover?